A more AI-focused than sound-focused TWS packed with features

 Viaim is a company that has taken a very deliberate bet: that the next step for earbuds is not better drivers, but smarter software.
-I reviewed their Viaim OpenNote recently — a remarkable little device with a built-in microphone array focused entirely on meeting capture and live transcription.
-The RecDot is their TWS answer to the same idea: a proper pair of wireless earbuds with ANC that also happen to carry all of Viaim’s AI recording and transcription features inside a Hi-Res certified package for $199.
+I reviewed their Viaim OpenNote recently — a remarkable nice open ear device that I found fantastic for meeting capture and live transcription.
+The RecDot is their TWS ‘in-ear’ alternative, so a proper pair of wireless earbuds with ANC that also happens to carry all of Viaim’s AI recording and transcription features inside a Hi-Res certified package for $199.

 I would like to thank Viaim for providing the RecDot for the purposes of this review.